 For most people, the first estate planning document they create is a Last Will and Testament.
 If you are planning to execute a Will for the first time, you should give ample thought to the contents of that Will ahead of time.
 To help you, the Grand Forks estate planning attorneys at German Law suggest questions to ask yourself when creating a Will.
 What Is a Last Will and Testament?
-At its most basic, a Last Will and Testament is a legal document that communicates a person's final wishes … [Read more...] about Last Will and Testament Tips
+At its most basic, a Last Will and Testament is a legal document that communicates a person's final wishes … [Read more...] about Questions to Ask Yourself When Creating Your Will

 You have undoubtedly been told by well-meaning friends and family members how important it is to execute a Last Will and Testament.
 Nevertheless, you have yet to take the time to create one.
 To help encourage you to get started on your Will, a Grand Forks estate planning attorney at German Law explains why you need a Will.
 Testate vs. Intestate Understanding some of the more important legal terminology is a good place to start.
 A “testate” estate refers to the estate of a “Testator” who … [Read more...] about Why Do I Need a Will?

 3 Reasons a Will Is Necessary

 People frequently make the mistake of assuming that estate planning is only necessary for those with substantial assets.
 While an elaborate and complex estate plan may not be needed by all, a basic plan that starts with a Last Will and Testament is needed by everyone.
 Failing to execute at least a Last Will and Testament can have a number of unintended negative consequences.
 A Grand Forks estate planning attorney at German Law offers three reasons why a Will is necessary.
 Last Will and … [Read more...] about 3 Reasons a Will Is Necessary

 What Is Required to Show Lack of Testamentary Capacity in a Will Contest?